Decode binary low-density parity-check data with GPU

 low-density parity-check code using a graphics processing unit (GPU).

-Note: To use this object, you must install a Parallel Computing Toolbox™ license and have access to an appropriate GPU.
-For more about GPUs, see GPU Computing (Parallel Computing Toolbox) in the Parallel Computing Toolbox documentation.
+To use this object, you must install a Parallel Computing Toolbox™ license and have access to an appropriate GPU.
+For more about GPUs, see GPU Computing (Parallel Computing Toolbox).

 A GPU-based System object™ accepts typical MATLAB® arrays or objects that you create using the gpuArray class as an input.
 GPU-based System objects support input signals with double- or single-precision data types.
 The output signal inherits its datatype from the input signal.